 The day commemorates the struggle against British Rule.
 It is also an opportunity to celebrate everything that’s great about Queensland, from its many Natural Heritage Sites to the sunny days (which make for great barbecue opportunities).

-Queensland Day - History
+Queensland Day timeline

 June 6 is officially celebrated as Queensland Day for the first time.